mulle-concurrent/mulle-thread/asset/dox/api/toc/index.md

 ```

 - `mulle_thread_once_recursive`: convenience wrapper around `mulle_thread_once_call_recursive` with no userinfo.
-- `mulle_thread_once_noblock`: old behavior — calls init only if the once was not already started; otherwise skips.
+- `mulle_thread_once_noblock`: calls init only if the once was not already started; otherwise skips.
 Uses CAS without spinning.
+The winning thread publishes `MULLE_THREAD_ONCE_DONE` after init, so mixing with a blocking once on the same flag cannot hang.
 - `mulle_thread_once_call_noblock`: same as `_noblock` but with userinfo parameter.

 #### Once-init Convenience Macros

 - `mulle_thread_once_do(name)` — Block-scoped once: declares a static `mulle_thread_once_t`, blocks contending threads (spin-yield), runs the block body exactly once. `break` exits; `return` must not be used.
 Other threads spin-yield until the once completes.
 - `mulle_thread_once_do_recursive(name)` — Recursive variant: same thread can re-enter and immediately succeed without blocking.
 Uses `mulle_thread_once_recursive_t`.
 Tracks thread-ID.
 - `mulle_thread_once_do_noblock(name)` — Non-blocking variant: only runs the block if the once was not already started; otherwise skips.
-Old behavior.
+Published `MULLE_THREAD_ONCE_DONE` after the block ran.

 #### Mutex Convenience Macro